thecodrr/docgen/docs/contributor-guide.md

 ## CI

-Doctave uses [GitHub actions](https://github.com/Doctave/doctave/actions) to run tests automatically for each commit and PR.
+Docgen uses [GitHub actions](https://github.com/thecodrr/docgen/actions) to run tests automatically for each commit and PR.
 The test suite is executed on Mac, Linux, and Windows.
 When opening a PR, make sure you pass all checks.